Gilleece/CodeInstitute-Milestone-Project-1/README.md

 across a number of things, in particular the responsiveness of the site.

 As an example of how I fixed an issue, I would sometimes find that text would not stay within a card, or would be misaligned.
-I would then use developer tools to check on that specific elements padding, margin etc and what other parts of the site were affecting it.
+I would then use developer tools to check on that specific element's padding, margin etc and what other parts of the site were affecting it.
 Through developer tools I could quickly and easily test numerous fixes and upon finding one that worked I would take it into my code and then test again once it was actually present in my code.
-This consistent and rigourous testing allowed for me to stay ontop of each section of the site, as I built it, and ensure responsiveness and consistent across a wide range of devices.
+This consistent and rigourous testing allowed for me to stay ontop of each section of the site, as I built it, and ensure responsiveness and a consistent experience across a wide range of devices.

 Automatic testing came in the form of the [W3C Validator](https://gilleece.github.io/CodeInstitute-Milestone-Project-1/) (which, as of this moment, shows no errors).